 - The importance of a holistic approach to education.

-- Children often become fascinated with letters and numbers around preschool age.
-I'm excited to build on that fascination.
-However, many preschool classrooms overemphasize letter and number learning at the expense of other valuable domains.
-There is a false notion that drilling those subjects early will give our kids an edge in school, but decades of research shows that a balanced approach to early education, especially one which promotes curiosity, creativity, and a love of learning, leads to far longer-lasting gains.
+Decades of research shows that a balanced approach to early education, especially one which promotes curiosity, creativity, and a love of learning, leads to longer-lasting gains than those which emphasize academic learning alone.
 I love to cook with kids, plant flowers, and grow butterflies.
 I incorporate music wherever I can.
 I love to see the boundless creativity that emerges during open-ended art activities and the wheels turning inside their curious minds as they experiment with science.
 My approach to both academic and non-academic learning is to follow the child's cues and try to keep it relevant and enjoyable.
-You will never hear me use the phrase "kindergarten readiness."
-It isn't my goal, and I think that those who set it up as their goal are likely to widely miss the mark.
-My goal is to nurture the spark of joy in every child.